wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 After level 4, you get 1 Mastery point instead of any template or bonus.

 <ins>Mastery:</ins> You gain a Mastery point when you level up beyond level 4 or bring a skill or a stat to 10.
-Once per day, you can spend Mastery points to change the result of a roll affecting an adjacent ally at a rate of 1 point for 1 point.
+Once per day, you can spend Mastery points to change the result of a roll affecting an nearby ally at a rate of 1 point for 1 point.